ylyxf/offline_yum_install/README.md

 there is a method : yum install package in an online enviroment which is similar with the dist offline enviroment using downloadonly and keepcache option. then you can get the rpms organized by yum repos formate.

-then copy the cache directory to the dist environment , run yum install with the cacheonly option.all things is done in theory.

-the details is :
+then copy the cache directory to the dist environment , run yum install with the cacheonly option.all things is done in theory.but the details is :
 1. where is the rpms cached in the online enviroment?
 2. which directory I should copy the cached rpms?
-3. the yum find packages  based on the /ect/yum.repos.d/*.repo files , should I copy them from the online env to the offlien env ?
+3. the yum find packages using the /ect/yum.repos.d/*.repo files , should I copy them from the online env to the offlien env ?
 4. how can I do if I can't find similar enough online env? if the online env has installed some depended packages before ?

 all the question answer is offine_yum_install.sh(oyi),for example,if you want a offline package like nginx: